delmic/odemis/doc/develop/microscope.rst

 System:
  * lens: Contains parameters concerning the parabolic mirror and the lens system.
+   If it has a polePosition VA, then the microscope is considered supporting Angular Resolved acquisition.
  * power-control: Power supply for the hardware components (e.g., ccd, sp-ccd, polarization filters, lens actuators, spectrograph).